What is GameMonkey Script?

 samples, etc. and share them.

-- Visit the GM website regularly for updates and discuss it in the forum.
+- Discuss GM use and extensions in the forum.

 What should I do right now?

 - Write your first script program.